priceops/priceops.org/content/index.md

 adjustments to close deals and keep customers happy, which introduces further instability.

-Thus, changes in any area require changes across the organization, exponentially increasing the cost of iteration.
+Changes in any area require changes across the organization, introducing instability.
+Each change to the pricing model tends to increase this instability, exponentially increasing the cost of iteration.

 ## The Shape of a Solution